 The very first task was to organise the code and provide the documentation.
 It gave us the foundation for listing the most urgent fixes.
 During the last six months, we have been able to provide a development environment while monitoring the continuous integration and deployment.
 We have also set up a new test environment.

-The next stage was to improve the solution’s performance without adding new hardware and making maintenance as easy as possible.
+The next stage was to improve the solution’s performance without adding new hardware and making software maintenance as easy as possible.
 We focused on combining all common purpose applications and splitting the biggest monoliths into microservices.
 In all newly created applications, we use .NET Core and the latest .NET framework while maintaining the old ones.
 This way, we can provide the necessary technical assistance to our client’s team.

 Regarding further development, we are constantly in the process of identifying new opportunities as the scope and the requirements of the project are changing.
 Our goal for now is to provide solutions that will help the Client Support Team and the warehouse employees.
 We have also been proactive in preparing integrations and automated UI tests, wherever possible.

 For the Support Dashboard application, which will be the hub between all the others, we use Blazor as a UI Framework.
 The technology is a new addition to the .NET family, and its first implementation has been at Spyrosoft.

 Case study #2: Mobile applications’ development and maintenance